lola-tech/handbook/content/index.md

 At the beginning of it, our colleagues will present themselves, and will explain how the discussion will go.

-Our Scrum Master makes a short introductory presentation of Lola Tech, and the technical interviewer will present to you how we work: technical side, team organization, mindset.
+Our Scrum Master will make a short introductory presentation of Lola Tech, and the technical interviewer will present to you how we work: technical side, team organization, mindset.

 After that, we want to get to know each other better, so we will talk about the candidate's background, education and previous experience.